janschill/uni-jali/documentation/project.md

 end
 ```

 In this program we know that the function update can only have two valid inputs, which are also already know during compile time: Increment and Decrement.
 These variables are called static data.
-The then called residual program, are all the program where the static data is precomputed during compiling.
+The then called residual program, are all the programs where the static data is precomputed during compiling.
 The example program would produced two residual programs:

 ```